What is IVF Treatment & How Does it Work?

 IVF stands for in vitro fertilization.
 IVF is a procedure that many women seek to treat infertility.
 In most cases, couples try less invasive treatments like various fertility drugs, hormone therapy, or intrauterine insemination before turning to IVF.

-Famlee offers an at-home fertility treatment that you can have discreetly delivered to your door.
+Famlee offers an at-home fertility treatment you can have discreetly delivered to your door.

 However, when a more intensive treatment is needed, patients look to IVF.
 This treatment is common for women with endometriosis, uterine fibroids, or fallopian tube damage.
 It is also a good option if your partner experiences impaired sperm production or function.
 Of course, IVF is used to treat other infertility conditions too, but these are just a few examples.